applicaster/developer.applicaster.com/book/zappifest/plugins-manifest-format.md

     {
       "section": "player_configuration",
       "type": "text",
       "key": "player_secret_key",
-        "tooltip_text": "This secret key is used for security to connect to the proper 360Player account. \nTo learn more about it, click <a href=http://developer.applicaster.com target=_blank>here</a>."
+      "tooltip_text": "This secret key is used for security to connect to the proper 360Player account. \nTo learn more about it, click <a href=http://developer.applicaster.com target=_blank>here</a>.", "default": 1
-      },
+    }
   ]
 }
 ```